-Embankment - controlled, compacted material between the subgrade and subbase or base in a roadway.
+Embankment - Controlled, compacted material between the subgrade and subbase or base in a roadway.

-Field Operating Procedure (FOP) - procedure used in field testing on a construction site or in a field laboratory.
+Field Operating Procedure (FOP) - Procedure used in field testing on a construction site or in a field laboratory.
 (Based on AASHTO, ASTM or WAQTC test methods.)

-Fineness modulus - a factor equal to the sum of the cumulative percentages of aggregate retained on certain sieves divided by 100; the sieves are 150 mm (6"), 75 mm (3"), 37.5 mm (1 1⁄2"), 19.0 mm (3/4"), 9.5 mm (3/8"), 4.75 mm (No. 4), 2.36 mm (No. 8), 1.18 mm (No. 16), 0.60 mm (No. 30), 0.30 mm (No. 50), and 0.15 mm mm (No. 100).
+Fineness modulus - A factor equal to the sum of the cumulative percentages of aggregate retained on certain sieves divided by 100; the sieves are 150 mm (6"), 75 mm (3"), 37.5 mm (1 1⁄2"), 19.0 mm (3/4"), 9.5 mm (3/8"), 4.75 mm (No. 4), 2.36 mm (No. 8), 1.18 mm (No. 16), 0.60 mm (No. 30), 0.30 mm (No. 50), and 0.15 mm mm (No. 100).
 Used in the design of concrete mixes.
 The lower the fineness modulus, the more water/cement paste that is needed to coat the aggregate.

-Fines - portion of a soil or aggregate finer than a 75 μm (No. 200) sieve.
+Fines - Portion of a soil or aggregate finer than a 75 μm (No. 200) sieve.
 Also silts and clays.

-Free water - water on aggregate available for reaction with hydraulic cement.
+Free water - Water on aggregate available for reaction with hydraulic cement.
 Mathematically, the difference between total moisture content and absorbed moisture content.

-Glacial till - material deposited by glaciation, usually composed of a wide range of particle sizes, which has not been subjected to the sorting action of water.
+Glacial till - Material deposited by glaciation, usually composed of a wide range of particle sizes, which has not been subjected to the sorting action of water.

-Gradation (grain-size or particle-size distribution) - the proportions by mass of a soil or fragmented rock distributed by particle size.
+Gradation (grain-size or particle-size distribution) - The proportions by mass of a soil or fragmented rock distributed by particle size.

-Gradation analysis (grain size analysis, particle-size or sieve analysis) - the process of determining grain-size distribution by separation of sieves with different size openings.
+Gradation analysis (grain size analysis, particle-size or sieve analysis) - The process of determining grain-size distribution by separation of sieves with different size openings.

-Hot aggregate storage bins - bins that store heated and separated aggregate prior to final proportioning into the mixer.
+Hot aggregate storage bins - Bins that store heated and separated aggregate prior to final proportioning into the mixer.

-Hot mix asphalt (HMA) - high quality, thoroughly controlled hot mixture of asphalt cement and well-graded, high quality aggregate.
+Hot mix asphalt (HMA) - High quality, thoroughly controlled hot mixture of asphalt cement and well-graded, high quality aggregate.
+The term Warm Mix Asphalt (WMA) is interchangeable with Hot Mix Asphalt (HMA) in this Manual.
+See WMA for more information.

-Hydraulic cement - cement that sets and hardens by chemical reaction with water.
+Hydraulic cement - Cement that sets and hardens by chemical reaction with water.

-Independent assurance (IA)-activities that are an unbiased and independent evaluation of all the sampling and testing (or inspection) procedures used in the quality assurance program.
-[IA provides an independent verification of the reliability of the acceptance (or verification) data obtained by the agency and the data obtained by the contractor.
+Independent assurance (IA)-Activities that are an unbiased and independent evaluation of all the sampling and testing (or inspection) procedures used in the quality assurance program.
+[IA provides an independent verification of the reliability of the acceptance (or verification) data obtained by the.
 The results of IA testing or inspection are not to be used as a basis of acceptance.
 IA provides information for quality system management.]

-In situ - rock or soil in its natural formation or deposit.
+In situ - Rock or soil in its natural formation or deposit.

-Liquid limit - water content corresponding to the boundary between the liquid and plastic states.
+Liquid limit - Water content corresponding to the boundary between the liquid and plastic states.

-Loam - a mixture of sand, silt and/or clay with organic matter.
+Loam - A mixture of sand, silt and/or clay with organic matter.

-Lot - a quantity of material to be controlled.
+Lot - A quantity of material to be controlled.
 It may represent a specified mass, a specified number of truckloads, a linear quantity, or a specified time period during production.

-Manual proportioning control - a control system in which proportions of the aggregate and asphalt fractions are controlled by means of gates or valves that are opened and closed by manual means.
+Manual proportioning control - A control system in which proportions of the aggregate and asphalt fractions are controlled by means of gates or valves that are opened and closed by manual means.
 The system may or may not include power assisted devices in the actuation of gate and valve opening and closing.

-Materials and methods specifications - also called prescriptive specifications.
+Materials and methods specifications - Also called prescriptive specifications.
 Specifications that direct the Constructor (Contractor) to use specified materials in definite proportions and specific types of equipment and methods to place the material.

-Maximum size - one sieve larger than nominal maximum size.
+Maximum size - One sieve larger than nominal maximum size.

-Maximum particle size -first sieve to retain any material.
+Maximum particle size -First sieve to retain any material.

-Mesh - the square opening of a sieve.
+Mesh - The square opening of a sieve.

-Moisture content (Soils and Aggregate)- the ratio, expressed as a percentage, of the mass of water in a material to the dry mass of the material.
+Moisture content (Soils and Aggregate)- The ratio, expressed as a percentage, of the mass of water in a material to the dry mass of the material.